edgelesssys/constellation/docs/docs/getting-started/install.md

 * `Microsoft.Network`
 * `microsoft.insights`

-By default, Constellation will try to register these automatically if they haven't been registered before.
+By default, Constellation tries to register these automatically if they haven't been registered before.

 You need the following permissions for your user account: